-13 BOARDING SCHOOLS, RESIDENTIAL SPECIAL SCHOOLS, RESIDENTIAL COLLEGES AND CHILDREN'S HOMES
+15 BOARDING, RESIDENTIAL SCHOOLS & CHILDREN'S HOMES

-As a boarding schools, residential special schools, residential colleges, children's homes we are particularly alert to the signs of abuse in our settings and we work closely with the host local authority and, where relevant, any local authorities that have placed their children in our school / college.
+As boarding schools, residential special schools, residential colleges, children's homes we are particularly alert to the signs of abuse in our settings and we work closely with the host local authority and, where relevant, any local authorities that have placed their children in our school / college.

-We also appreciate there are additional areas, and national Minimum Standards to consider in respect of our safeguarding framework.
+We also appreciate there are additional areas, and National Minimum Standards to consider in respect of our safeguarding framework.